 7 Times out of 10

-A surprising truth, despite the fear of divorce, in most midlife crisis cases we work with: divorce initially isn’t an issue!
+A surprising truth, despite the fear of divorce, in most midlife crisis counseling cases we work with: divorce initially isn’t the upfront issue!
 Seven out of ten times when I work with a person the first step is to slow everything down.

 While divorce is often feared, it usually isn’t where you should focus your energy.
 Instead, the first step is creating space and sorting through the problems at hand.
 Even in situations which seem dire, the process of teaching we have developed works in helping sort out problems.